storj/storj/deploy/README.md

 #### Deploy Steps

 The Satellite can be deployed using Helm or Kustomize.
+This is also automated in the .circleci/config.yml file.

 The secrets that the Satellite needs are encrypted using gcp kms key and [Mozilla SOPs](https://github.com/mozilla/sops#encrypting-using-gcp-kms) and stored in github.
 In order to deploy the Satellite, first decrypt then create the secrets.